 Understanding User Behavior: The Buyer’s Journey

-For those of you who might not be familiar with it or need a quick refresher, the buyer’s journey is the active research process consumers go though before making a purchase.
+For those of you who might not be familiar with it or need a quick refresher, the buyer’s journey is the active research process consumers go through before making a purchase.
 As such, your content needs to relate to potential customers in each stage.
 For example, you wouldn’t want to offer a highly sales-y case study to someone who’s just beginning their research.
 Similarly, you wouldn’t want to show basic, high-level content to someone who’s ready to make a decision.
 In order to make sure the right people are seeing the right content at the right time, you’ll want to follow the content mapping methodology.
 This includes:

-- Content type and format
+- Content-type and format